chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

     What is your name?
     What is your age?
     What is your job?
-    What is your favourite color?
+    What is your favorite color?
-    What is your favourite food?
+    What is your favorite food?
-    What is your favourite movie?
+    What is your favorite movie?
-    What is your favourite sport?
+    What is your favorite sport?
-    What is your favourite game?
+    What is your favorite game?
-    What is your favourite book?
+    What is your favorite book?
-    What is your favourite song?
+    What is your favorite song?
-    What is your favourite animal?
+    What is your favorite animal?
-    What is your favourite cartoon?
+    What is your favorite cartoon?
-    What is your favourite cartoon character?
+    What is your favorite cartoon character?
-    What is your favourite actor?
+    What is your favorite actor?
-    What is your favourite actress?
+    What is your favorite actress?
     And many more...

 Exit the application just by saying "exit the application" or "exit" or "goodbye" or "bye".